|Heather Gardner Photography|

 Before her marriage, Marsha lived in South America for two years as a missionary for The Church of Jesus Christ of Latter-day Saints, and she still loves traveling to exotic, unusual, and interesting places.
 In fact, her "Bucket List" includes staying in several quaint inns and motels around the country.

 Marsha married Rob Ward in 1972, and they had five children and a happy life.
 As her children grew, Marsha began to study writing in earnest, and wrote with a view toward publication.
 She fell into journalism and started to get pieces published in newspapers.
-In the meantime, she hauled out the "opus magnum" she had started in 1965, and worked on it for several years, tweaking and rewriting.
-Then she began the long process of submitting, and wrote another novel to tell more about her characters.
+In the meantime, she hauled out The Man from Shenandoah, the "opus magnum" she had started in 1965, and worked on it for several years, tweaking and rewriting.
+Then she began the long process of submitting, and wrote another novel entitled Ride to Raton, to tell more about her characters.

 Adversity came along, and suddenly the Wards had only four children.
 Marsha's creativity dried up for several years as the result of her younger daughter's death.
 Three of her four children were grown and poised to be on their own when her husband was diagnosed with a quick-acting cancer, and inside of a year, he was gone.
 One son had married while his father was still alive, and two of his siblings moved out in the months following.
 In six months' time, she went from a household of six to one with only two people in it.
 It was a severe downsizing.